 Elysia Crampton breaks all the moulds (…)

-The Fits is an allegory about teenage fears and longings, the quest for personal identity and the (…)
+The Fits is an allegory about teenage fears and longings, the quest for personal identity and the sense of belonging to (…)

-Nídia, Nkisi and Deena Abdelwahed are making their first appearance in Madrid on a night where we'll (…)
+Nídia, Nkisi and Deena Abdelwahed are making their first appearance in Madrid on a night where we'll decolonialise the (…)

 The Saturday film session consists of three shorts that bring the invisible to light.

-A double session of noise, industrial and techno music, the sounds that have always had a place in (…)
+A double session of noise, industrial and techno music, the sounds that have always had a place in the festival's (…)